 Students in the Civil Practice Clinic work on a wide variety of civil cases, including bankruptcy, collection, landlord-tenant, divorce, domestic violence, administrative appeals, adoption, will drafting, guardianships, name changes and probate.
 The goal of the Civil Practice Clinic is for students to work on the types of cases they would handle in their first five years of practice.

-The Civil Practice Clinic has a classroom component that meets for two hours a week for 14 weeks over the course of the semester.
+The Civil Practice Clinic has a classroom component that meets two times a week for 1 1/2 hours over the course of the semester.
 The focus of the classroom component is to teach those lawyering skills that are critical to the practice of law, including professional responsibility; interviewing; counseling; fact investigation; drafting pleadings, motions, discovery and other documents; preparing for trial and trial advocacy.